bridgeL/RecipeWiki/items/report.md

       * *We don't need to access the item by index for xxx feature because...*
       * For the (part), the data ... (characteristics) ...

+2. *Heap*
+   * *Objective: used for sorting the Recipe array as part of the Search Filter feature (heapSort)*
+   * *Code Locations: Defined in [SearchFilter.java](https://gitlab.cecs.anu.edu.au/u7760022/gp-24s1/-/blob/main/app/src/main/java/anu/cookcompass/searchfilter/SearchFilter.java)
+   * *Reasons:*
+       * *Heap sort is quite memory-efficient, having a space complexity of O(1).
+This is because it does in-place sorting, meaning the amount of space or memory used isn't directly proportional to the number of objects in the array being sorted.*
+       * *Heap sort has a time complexity of O(n logn), which is the optimal time complexity for comparison-based sorting algorithms dealing with large arrays.*

 <hr>